 An initial meeting of 12 interested persons was held on 26 August 2007, at which then President Ron Bryant explained that with the advanced age of the Committee and ordinary members, there were no ready volunteers to take over the Executive positions in the event of “casualties”.

-Those at the meeting were invited to become Associate members of the Association, until the Constitution could be altered at the next Annual General Meeting to alter the current Constitution which had the qualification for membership of requiring "service with the Regiment".
+Those at the meeting were invited to become Associate members of the Association, until the Constitution could be altered at the next Annual General Meeting to remove the qualification for membership which required “service with the Regiment”.

 Recognising there would not be an Extraordinary General Meeting prior to the next AGM, and in view of emergencies which may arise prior to the next AGM, a pragmatic approach was adopted which allowed Associate members to be regarded as full members immediately.

 Then President Ron Bryant indicated the Association would be pleased to receive immediate nominations for the Executive Committee from the ‘Younger Generations Group’.

 Further meetings in November 2007 and February 2008 followed, by which time the ‘Younger Generations Group’ numbered 35 persons and amendments to the wording of the Constitution had been finalised.

 The amended Constitution was adopted at the Annual General Meeting held on 24 April 2008, at which time all the Associate members became full members of the Association,